Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 ## What is the average purchase value per customer?

-After isolating our customers as well as total purchases as well as purchase value we can see our data organized via purchase value in a descending order.
+After isolating our customers as well as total purchases as well as purchase value, we can see our data organized via purchase value in descending order.

 **The data above shows several insights of note.
 Firstly, the most dominant chemical found in this sample is Hydrochloric Acid, with a preference dominance of 7/10 chemicals chosen.
 Based off this data the predominant idea of marketing/promotions will be definitely theorized to boost customer loyalty.**

-**The second insight noticed was the found in the ```total_purchases``` column.
-While Hydrochloric Acid is the most popular chemical overall, the most purchased chemicals in general are in order Isopropyl Alchohol, Glycol Ethers, and Sodium Hydroxide.
+**The second insight noticed was found in the ```total_purchases``` column.
+While Hydrochloric Acid is the most popular chemical overall, the most purchased chemicals in general are in order Isopropyl Alcohol, Glycol Ethers, and Sodium Hydroxide.
 Based on this data, a promotion in which thousands, or possibly even hundreds of thousands of gallons can create a discount for total orders based off of bulk sale.
 Additionally, personalized advertisements, gifts, and giveaways can allow our customers a return on their loyalty and ensure customer satisfaction.**

 ### Once the purchases as well as purchase values have been located for each customer, it's now important to finish our data